brunersj/EE599_Project/README.md

   4. `/sell`:
       - The backend retrieves the updated share price, calculates the cost of the transactions, and deducts these shares from the portfolio if there are sufficient funds in the account.
 The backend responds to the frontend with the updated portfolio.

 By default frontend listens on port 3000, and backend listens on port 5000.

+## Future Work
+- Support multi-user portfolios with frontend login
+- Leverage Bootstrap4 for frontend dev
+- Develop and test performance of trading algorithms such as Hidden Markov Models

 # Install NodeJS